simondodson/onlinedoctor/src/pages/posts/simpledoctor.md

 3. Strive for improvement
 4. Be willing to admit you don’t know the answer
 5. Stay organised
 6. [Telehealth resourceful tools. ](https://drive.google.com/file/d/1mT7zi5qCQ7gBvv2p24OIQ454H1kHAv9S/view?usp=sharing)\
    \
    [Simple Online Doctor  Site Reports  ](https://drive.google.com/file/d/1mT7zi5qCQ7gBvv2p24OIQ454H1kHAv9S/view?usp=sharing)-

 <iframe src="https://drive.google.com/file/d/1mT7zi5qCQ7gBvv2p24OIQ454H1kHAv9S/preview" width="640" height="480"></iframe>

+## Erectile Dysfunction

+> ## Viagra Online
+>
+> ### Repeat Script Service
+>
+> You can reorder **your repeat script online in Australia** if you have previously been prescribed this medication by your doctor.
+After completing an online assessment, a prescription will be issued free of charge and passed to our pharmacy for dispensing, if appropriate.
+>
+> If treatment is not suitable for you, or if our doctors feel it best to continue to be seen by your regular doctor, a full refund will be issued. - https://www.simpleonlinedoctor.com.au/erectile-dysfunction/viagra/\
+> \
+> <iframe width="560" height="315" src="https://www.youtube.com/embed/JWwvQNgColk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>